Phoenix Pay

 Why Ed25519 (Not HMAC)?

 Most payment providers use HMAC (shared secret) for webhook verification.
-Phoenix Pay uses Ed25519 asymmetric signatures instead, for these reasons:
+Phoenix Pay uses Ed25519 asymmetric signatures instead:

 HMAC (Shared Secret)Ed25519 (Asymmetric)